MEDAL Events MEDAL Summer School in Computational Modelling

 Please note the following information regarding course duration and structure:

-• The following courses will run over four days:
+• The following courses will run for four days:

 • LLMs for Linguists (Marco Marelli and Marco Ciapparelli)